-ok publisher that publishes exclusively Christian manuscripts.
-They publish books for adults but they also have a children's line.
+Dancing with Bear is a print and e-book publisher that publishes exclusively Christian manuscripts.
+They publish books for adults, but they also have a children's line.
 They are currently open to submissions in all categories and are eager to receive quality work.